 You’ve probably heard of people talking about button up and button down shirts before.
 But this doesn’t necessarily mean you’ve ever known the difference.
 For most men, a shirt is simply a shirt, and as long as it has buttons that’s all that matters.
+So, what is the difference between a button up and a button-down shirt?

 Well basically: all button down shirts are button up shirts, but not all button up shirts are button down shirts.
 Get it now?
 Probably not…